MicrosoftDocs/entra-docs/docs/identity-platform/how-to-run-native-authentication-sample-android-app.md

 #Customer intent: As a dev, devops, I want to configure native authentication Android Kotlin sample app enable customer users to sign up, sign in, sign out and reset password by using Microsoft Entra's native authentication.
 ---

-# Sign in users in sample Android (Kotlin) mobile app by using native authentication
+# Sign in users in sample Android (Kotlin) app by using native authentication

 This guide shows how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra's [native authentication](concept-native-authentication.md).